SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * Verify that whenever an error is reported that the database is updated to report this as well.

-* Make sure that the error timestamp is being set when the transfer status is being changed to ERROR.
-May want to do this at the DB level (for the other self._dbpooltimestamps as well)

 * Better handling of missing values in config file